Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Compact perturbations of a Pöschl-Teller potential

 One can see these three theorems as adjustments of results stated in the works of Bledsoe \cite{Bledsoe} and Korotyaev \cite{Koro}.
-They have shown similar theorems of uniqueness considering a compact supported perturbation of the zero potential.
-The main difference with their works is that, because of the presence of a Pöschl-Teller potential, we have to deal with more different cases.
-Due to the translation invariance of the support, Theorem \ref{Theorem} doesn't exist for them.
+They have shown similar uniqueness theorems considering a compact supported perturbation of the zero potential.
+The main difference with their works is that, due to the presence of a Pöschl-Teller potential, we have to deal with more different cases.
+Due to the translation invariance of the support, the conclusion of Theorem \ref{Theorem} cannot hold in their cases.
 These three theorems show that the normalised reflection coefficients of a potential $V$ such that $V(x) = \frac{\lambda}{\cosh^2(x)}+q(x)$ are completely determined under different assumptions.
-Then, because of the well-known relation \eqref{R+} between $T$, $R^\pm$ and $\mathcal{T}$, $\mathcal{R}^\pm$, these latter will also be fully determined.
-Finally, the Gelfand-Levitan-Marchenko theory will prove that the potential is uniquely determined.
-See \cite[Part 6.5]{Levitan}
+Then, due to the relation \eqref{R+} between $T$, $R^\pm$ and $\mathcal{T}$, $\mathcal{R}^\pm$, these quantities will also be fully determined.